Why?

 Access Goal

-In addition, it includes 20 and 30 minute bike and transit access goals to increase mobility options for everyone to access a more diverse range of recreational experiences throughout the City.
+• 30-minute transit access to increase ways for everyone to gain a more diverse range of recreational experiences throughout the City

 Bankers Hills Open Space and Spruce Street Suspension Bridge